 Fuck You I'm Batman.
 By Dima Drjuchin.
 Dec 13-30.

 Tues – Sat, 1–7

-Endangered Artists, The artists are big, the cause is even bigger!
+Art & Fashion by Elephants, The artists are big, the cause is even bigger!
 The Asian Elephant Art & Conservation Project (AEACP) presents Endangered Artists, an exhibition of artwork and fashion created by elephants.
 The AEACP is a 501c3 non-profit organization.
 All proceeds from art sales go back to benefit the elephants.
 The event is free.

 168 North 6th St.

 My Sister’s Doll: Artists Respond to a Christmas Saga, November 14 – December 21.

 147 Roebling St

 Ripe,The paintings in Emily Roz’s exhibition “Ripe” will surely make you blush.
 Referencing seed pods of a specific Southern Magnolia tree from the artist’s youth in Chapel Hill, these lush, tactile paintings exude the sexuality of the reproduction system of the Magnolia grandiflora.
 November 7 – December 28.